alexberrian/JamInTune/README.md

 Derek & The Dominos - Layla
 The Magnetic Fields - I Don't Believe in the Sun Michael Jackson - Baby Be Mine
+Robert Johnson - Kind Hearted Woman Blues
 ```
+### Why use JamInTune?
+- Jam to your favorite out-of-key song!
+- Pitch shift old recordings for sampling in a song you make
+- Make your DJ mixes sound better

 ## Dependencies
 This code requires `python3.7` and the following Python packages, installable via pip: